Last Updated on December 17, 2021 by Oddmund Groette

-For years I have been trading (semi-automatically) using a simple script in Excel.
-Having focused solely on stocks since 2001, I decided to start looking into futures in early 2017.
-Excel is not exactly the best program for automated trading, so I decided to use one of the many platforms out there: Amibroker, Metastock, Tradestation, Multicharts or Ninjatrader etc. All these platforms are both for backtesting and automation.
+Excel is not exactly the best program for automated trading, so I decided to use one of the many platforms out there: Amibroker, Metastock, Tradestation, Multicharts, or Ninjatrader, etc. All these platforms are both for backtesting and automation.
 Tradestation is a bit different, though, because it is also a broker.
-All others are stand-alone platforms.
+All the others are stand-alone platforms.
 I decided to go for Amibroker.

 - Amibroker Formula Language (AFL) had the most similarities to Metastock, a platform I used many years ago.
 Thus, easier for me to learn.
 AFL is somewhat based on C.